Products

 •

-Labor activism included organizing the campaign for justice for 300 janitors in the Georgia Building
+Labor activism included organizing the campaign for justice for 300 janitors in the Georgia Building Authority.

 •

-Other campaigns targeted discrimination involving students, staff, faculty, administrators at Georgia
+Other campaigns targeted discrimination involving students, staff, faculty, administrators at Georgia Institute of

-Institute of Technology, and over 150 protests and boycotts in Atlanta and Georgia.
+Technology, and over 150 protests and boycotts in Atlanta and Georgia.

 The achievements of those campaigns in which he participated are legendary.
 The impact was astounding-history

 making changes in the city of Atlanta, regionally, and nationally.
-The scope and span of his career as an activist
+The scope and span of his career as an activist for civil

-Economic participation agreements affecting upward mobility for laborers, hiring in middle management,
+Economic participation agreements affecting upward mobility for laborers, hiring in middle management, improved

-advertising) were negotiated with the following companies:
+negotiated with the following companies:

 International